 1 Thing You Taste

 While taste may seem the easiest sense, often it is the hardest.
 Tastes often blend and are sometimes difficult to describe.
 In this case, think back to what you ate or drank lately, and see if you can detect it.
-If a specific taste is obvious, try to focus on another, something more in the background.
+If a particular taste is noticeable, try to focus on another, something more in the background.

 The more time you spend, the better you will be at distinguishing different tastes.
 If you cannot pin down the source of the taste, describe how you feel about the taste.